 It has spread of soft white sand with fascinating mountain and ocean panorama surrounding.
 Situated at the eastern coast of Selayar Island and it can be reached about 1 hours ride a boat from Benteng City or about 20 minute from Pattumbukang Harbor.

 The beach has white sandy beach and beautiful underwater attraction.
-Wild boar and endangered species Tarsius can be spotted in this area and also there is a cave up on the hill.
+Wild boar and endangered species Tarsier can be spotted around this area and also there is a cave up on the hill.
 The beach is located on the east coast is also available Selayar Dive Resort.
 Tourist can be enjoyed is sunbathing, snorkeling and diving.
 Endangered species can also be seen, like Tarsius, wild boar, monitor lizards as well as natural caves.
-This location can be accessed approximately about 90 minutes ride a boat from the city of Port, or about 15 minute from Pattumbukang Harbor.
+This location can be accessed approximately about 1 hour ride a boat from Benteng city, or about 30 minute ride a boat from Pattumbukang Harbor.

 This beach has about 2 km long white soft sand with fresh air from the pine trees surrounding.
 The beach also suitable for Fishing, Diving, snorkeling and sunbathing, you may also enjoy a sunset from here.
 The beach can be reach about 60 minutes from Benteng and 15 minutes from Bonelohe, Bungaiya Village.